Contact: admin@enidhi.net Subscribe to my Blog postsPOSTS Subscribe to my Blog commentsCOMMENTS

-The 3 mistakes of my life-Chetan bhagat-book review
+The 3 mistakes of my life-Chetan Bhagat-book review

 Bought the recently released Chetan Bhagat’s “The three mistakes of my life” from Odessy and finished reading in Half a day.
 Here’s a quick book review and some flaws I found in the book.